rives-io/riv/docs/developing-cartridges.md

 ...
 ```

-The above is an interactive session output, you can see `antcopter.sqfs` has only 2 files.
+The text above is a copy of an interactive session inspecting `antcopter.sqfs`.
-The `antcopter` RISC-V binary that contains the game,
+You can see it has only 2 files, yhe `antcopter` RISC-V binary that contains the game,
-and `info.json` JSON file that contains some game metadata,
+and `info.json` JSON file that contains some metadata,
 this metadata is used on RIVES to create a catalog of games,
 cartridges are recommended to have this metadata included to distribute them on RIVES.